anyaevostinar/anyaevostinar.github.io/classes/361-s25/hw-de.md

 * Have at least five tasks that organisms can evolve to perform
 * Have a configuration panel on the GUI that allows the user to change at least two settings that impact the evolution of the population
 * Have text on your webpage explaining the tasks and what the user is seeing
+* Have very well-documented and styled code
+    * This requires all methods to be less than ~15 lines of code and have doc strings

 ## Submitting
 You will submit your assignment by pushing your code to the GitHub Classroom repository that you start from.